DogDaughter/DnDComeAlive/README.md

 Ideally Build the Skins in THIS ORDER ->Skin ->Eyes ->Mane and Tails -> Race Trigger Pixel -> Cutiemark -> Clothes

+For Children and Teens use their Trigger pixel on the Race Trigger Pixel Layer

 The Skin and Hair can be Colored ANY COLOR using a Dymap --- but the Eyes and Trigger pixels DO NOT COLOR.
 Which is why these are all on their own seperate layers.

 Cutiemarks are influnced by Profession